apparata/automat/README.md

 # automat

 Interactive web tool for generating Swift state machine code by drawing a state diagram.

-This version is usable, but the project is still in its infancy.

 Access the tool directly in your web browser here: https://apparata.github.io/automat

+The generated code is public domain and free to use in any type of project.
+The tool itself is released under the MIT license.

+NOTE: This version is usable, but the project is still in its infancy, so it's not incredibly robust.

 ## Example